BDC Hamburger Icon

 PTO is paid at your normal base rate and is not subject to any overtime rate.
 Accrual is based on the amount of time you have worked for [company name].
 Employees who have worked at [company name] for less than five years earn four hours of PTO for every two weeks of full-time work.
 Annual accrual will equal 13 days per year.
 Employees who have worked for [company name] for more than five years earn eight hours for every two weeks of full-time work.
 Annual accrual will amount to 26 days per year.

 This sample PTO policy can apply to most businesses.
 However, small companies might want more flexible PTO rules.
-For example, some small companies don’t give each team member a set number of PTO days annually.
-Instead, they allow employees to take off for the time they need as long as the requests are within reason.
+For example, some smaller organizations don’t give each team member a set number of PTO days annually.
+Instead, they allow employees to take off whatever time they need as long as the requests are within reason.
 Some companies also give each employee paid time off for their birthday.
-If you’re looking for another example, Carnegie Mellon University also has a copy of its PTO policy online.
+The best HR software can help you craft the right policy for your business and manage your team’s time off.

 Did you find this content helpful?